victorgmlyra/Personal/content/authors/admin2/_index.md

     awarder: Coursera
     icon: coursera
     summary: |
-      Focused on developing a deep understanding of the latest AI algorithms, this course covered foundational to advanced topics in deep learning.
+      Focused on developing a deep understanding of the latest AI algorithms, this specialization covered foundational to advanced topics in deep learning.
 The program emphasized applications in Computer Vision, Natural Language Processing, and Speech Recognition, preparing learners for cutting-edge AI development.
 Key areas of expertise gained include:

       - Neural networks and deep learning foundations
       - State-of-the-art AI algorithms for various domains